 Please click here to see a sample weekly schedule for the program - please note most internships take 2-3 of the listed courses and all courses/times are subject to change.

-Opportunities are available in many fields, such as the Arts, Business, Start-ups, Marketing/PR, Financial Services, Hospitality & Tourism, HR, Politics, NGOs, Education, Technology and more!
+London internships are available in many fields, such as the Arts, Business, Start-ups, Marketing/PR, Financial Services, Hospitality & Tourism, HR, Politics, NGOs, Education, Technology and more!

 The internship placement requires additional application steps, please click here to learn more about the process.
 Students participating in an internship can expect the following support during their program: